How To Find The Percent Mass

 Step 3: Determine the Total Mass of the Mixture

 Measure or obtain the total mass of the entire mixture.
+Because of that, ensure this mass is in the same units as the mass of the component (e.
 This includes the mass of all components present.
-Ensure this mass is in the same units as the mass of the component (e.g., grams).
+Day to day, g. , grams).

 Step 4: Apply the Percent Mass Formula